-Roy looked at Murph.
-Then he looked at the other hopeless life forms.
-Due to lack of funds, the mid-week booze lull had arrived, hung in the air like a dark cloud.
-Last weekend, a fading memory, the next one a glimmer on the horizon.
-Roy's old man was a drinker and that was just the way it went.
+Roy looked at Murph, then at the other hopeless life forms.
+It was a long ride.
+Due to lack of funds, the mid-week booze lull had arrived, hanging in the air like a dark cloud.
+Last weekend was a fading memory and the next one was just a glimmer on the horizon.
+Roy's old man had been a drinker.
+That was the way it went.
 He looked at the back of Eric's head.
 What if he knows?
 What if they all knew?
 ‘Paranoia was a side effect of ongoing and intense drug use.’
-He'd read that somewhere, buy reassured himself.
-There's no way they know.
+He'd read that somewhere.
+He reassured himself.
+No. There's no way they know.
 No fucking way.
 He had plenty of gear anyway, so it didn't matter.
 It did.
 But it didn't.

-When they arrived at the job, Roy went to the alcove and cranked up.
-Then he pushed the broom around for a while.
-Plumes of grey dust flew into the air.
+When they arrived at the job, Roy went to the alcove, cranked up and pushed the broom around.
+Plumes of dry grey dust flew into the air.

 Roy turned.
 ‘Murph?'

-‘Throw water on it.
-It stops the dust rising.’
+‘Throw water on it, stops the dust rising.’

 ‘I like dust.'